 Actually, I use olive oil quite regularly.
 This is because it is the most commonly available oil I have in my kitchen, and I haven’t noticed any issues with smoking.
 Also, I really like the flavor and health factors associated with olive oil.
 I would never dream of using extra virgin olive oil in an air fryer, as it is way too expensive and delicate an oil for that use.
 I usually use regular olive oil instead.

-The thing to consider about sesame oil, is that it has a strong and distinct flavor.
+The thing to consider about sesame oil is that it has a strong and distinct flavor.
 Some people love this flavor, but others hate it!
 You might want to try a small amount one or two times before you go all in with sesame oil.
+The benefit of this distinct flavor is that this is why it is usually cold pressed rather than refined, adding to the health benefits.

 Safflower oil (Refined)

 This oil has a very high smoke point at 266C or 510F, making it perfect for air fryers.
 It is also a light oil with an accompanying light flavor.
-If I was going to switch from just using the olive oil laying around my kitchen, this would be the oil I would switch to.
+If I was going to switch from just using the olive oil lying around my kitchen, this would be the oil I would switch to.
 The real deal clincher for me, is the fact it is only made up of 6.2% saturated fats!
 Pretty impressive.
+Just remember this is a refined oil, so not as healthy as the unrefined ones above.

 Safflower is globular flower heads having yellow, orange, or red flowers, It is commercially cultivated for vegetable oil extracted from the seeds.